nielsams/azure-function-graphql-cosmosdb/README.md

 5. Run the workflow

 # To Do List Manager website
-Once successfully deployed, the application is accessible through the Front Door endpoint URL.
+Once successfully deployed, the application is accessible through the Front Door endpoint URL (ending in azurefd.net).
 Optionally, a [custom domain](https://docs.microsoft.com/azure/frontdoor/front-door-custom-domain) can be added to Front Door as well.

 ![Screenshot of the todolist webpage](/assets/todolistmanager.png)